Pittston Township police arrest man on theft, attempted burglary charges

 When the clerk said she was calling police, the man replied, "You can't stop me, you can't call the cops," the complaint says.

-Police said Mann's skin was dirty and was carrying four packs of cigarettes.
+Police said Cann's skin was dirty and was carrying four packs of cigarettes.

-Mann told police he was, "losing his mind," "just woken up," and did not know where he was at while saying he has a rich step-father, the complaint says.
+Cann told police he was, "losing his mind," "just woken up," and did not know where he was at while saying he has a rich stepfather, the complaint says.

-Police in the complaint say blood spatter was on broken glass at Sunoco as Mann's arm was bleeding.
+Police in the complaint say blood spatter was on broken glass at Sunoco as Cann's arm was bleeding.